SDK Usage

 })

-For interval-based time series (e.g., energy over a time period):
+For interval-based data (e.g., energy over a time period):

 start_times = pd.date_range(